CreativeInquiry/terrapattern-website/content/landing_page_1.md

-## Terrapattern is a visual search tool for satellite imagery.
+## This is the alpha version of Terrapattern, a visual search tool for satellite imagery.
 The project provides journalists, citizen scientists, and other researchers with the ability to quickly scan large geographical regions for specific visual features.